Apply for a suspension of parking restrictions

 If we reject your application, you will not be able to suspend the parking bay.

 To apply for a suspension, you need to apply at least 15 working days before you need the suspension, so that we have time to process it.

 When you apply, you will need to give us:

 - the number of bays you need suspended

 - your Essex County Council permit number, if you have one

 If we grant your application, you need to pay the correct fee for your council area.
 We will tell you what you need to pay.

 You must pay this fee before the suspension starts; it is not refundable.
-You may have to pay additional fees for pay and display bays, depending on the area, which we will advise you on.
+You may have to pay additional fees for pay and display bays, depending on the area.
+We will advise you on this.